jaanuskalde/ToastFlow/README.md

 ToastFlow
 =========

 Toaster reflow oven controller.
-Abandoned project due to some bugs and security.
+Abandoned project due to some bugs and safety.

 ##Usage